saviorab1/fcj-leftover/content/0-Overview/_index.md

 - Design project structure to be compatible with future AWS Bedrock integration for embedding generative AI features.

 **Out of Scope:**
-1. Backend API Development:
-- Custom backend APIs and logic are not implemented in this phase, other than as introduced via Amplify defaults.

-2. Full AWS Bedrock Integration:
-- Although the project is configured for AI integration, actual Bedrock services (i.e., text generation, embeddings) are not activated during this workshop phase.

-3. Production-Grade Security & Access Control:
+1. Production-Grade Security & Access Control:
 - There is no complex access control, authentication, or fine-grained security roles in the project yet.

-4. Complex Multi-Environment Configurations:
+2. Complex Multi-Environment Configurations:
 - The Scope is a single environment deployment (i.e., main branch to Amplify hosting).